Fleckism/SecurityPlus/SecurityPlus/9D Load Balancers.md

 -   Layer 4 load balancer—basic load balancers make forwarding decisions on IP address and TCP/UDP port values, working at the transport layer of the OSI model.
 -   Layer 7 load balancer (content switch)—as web applications have become more complex, modern load balancers need to be able to make forwarding decisions based on application-level data, such as a request for a particular URL or data types like video or audio streaming.
 This requires more complex logic, but the processing power of modern appliances is sufficient to deal with this.

-Topology of basic load balancing architecture.
+Topology of basic load balancing architecture #A_D.
 (Images © 123RF.com.)

 ### Scheduling

 The scheduling algorithm is the code and metrics that determine which node is selected for processing each incoming request.
 The simplest type of scheduling is called round robin; this just means picking the next node.
 Other methods include picking the node with the fewest connections or the best response time.
 Each method can also be weighted, using administrator set preferences or dynamic load information or both.

 The load balancer must also use some type of heartbeat or health check probe to verify whether each node is available and under load or not.
-Layer 4 load balancers can only make basic connectivity tests while layer 7 appliances can test the application's state, as opposed to only verifying host availability.
+Layer 4 load balancers can only make basic connectivity tests while layer 7 appliances can test the application's state, as opposed to only verifying host [[Availability]].

 ### Source IP Affinity and Session Persistence